sameersbn/docker-browser-box/README.md

   sameersbn/browser-box:latest install
 ```

-If you would the settings for chrome and firfox to persist
+If you would the settings for chrome and firefox to persist
-afer each time the browser is launched then you will need to add additional environment variable to the install command.
-In the example below "username" needs to get replace with your loggin user name.
+after each time the browser is launched then you will need to add additional environment variable to the install command.
+In the example below "username" needs to get replace with your login user name.

 ```bash
 docker run -it --rm \